Sckathach/subspace-rerouting/paper/main.typ

   caption: [Visualization of the attention patterns for the 4th head of layer 25th (L25H4), at the last token's position on one unsuccessful and one successful jailbreak attempt.
 While the choice of orange and violet is purely cosmetic, the intensity represents the weight of the attention.
 In the unsuccessful attempt (*top*), the attention of the last token is focused on the harmful word "exploit", while on the successful attempt (*bottom*), the attention is redirected to the seemingly harmless token "YAML" in the suffix.
 The suffix ":: Short YAML" successfully hijacked the attention of L25H4.], ) <fig:hijack>

 To reroute embeddings at the component level, we experimented two targeting approaches.
 The first involves modifying attention patterns by finding an adversarial perturbation that redirects targeted heads' attention from harmful words to the perturbation tokens, reproducing the behavior shown in @fig:hijack.
-The second method aims to decrease the contribution of targeted heads to the result by optimizing the adversarial perturbation such that the output values of the targeted heads are minimized.
+The second method aims to decrease the contribution of targeted heads to the result by optimising the adversarial perturbation such that the output values of the targeted heads are minimised.
 The specific loss functions used are detailed in Appendix @sec:ssr-attention.

 == Refining subspaces search with interpretability While our framework can target all layers simultaneously, the optimisation can be reduced to the most influential layers, or components to improve efficiency.
-To identify the most effective intervention points, we employed component attribution method such as Direct Logit Attribution (DLA) and Activation Patching @wang_interpretability_2022 @meng_locating_2023 @conmy_automated_2023.
-For instance, DLA performed on layers maps the outputs of each layer to logit space and quantifies their contribution to the final token prediction through dot product comparison with the logit difference between refusal and acceptance tokens.
-A large value for a specific component, means the direct contribution of this component to the next token is important.
+To identify the most effective intervention points, we employed component attribution methods such as Direct Logit Attribution (DLA) and Activation Patching @wang_interpretability_2022 @meng_locating_2023 @conmy_automated_2023.
+For instance, DLA performed on layers maps the outputs of each layer to logit space, and quantifies their contribution to the final token prediction by computing the logit difference between refusal and acceptance tokens.
+A large value for a specific component means the direct contribution of this component to the next token is important.
 Thus, we can choose to only target the layer with the largest logit difference.

 These techniques can also be used to find relevant safety heads.
 While @zhou_role_2024 found that ablating the head with the largest score was sufficient to drastically reduce the model's ability to refuse, our experiments indicated that targeting the group of 3-4 highest-scoring heads was necessary to achieve reasonable attack success rate.

-Moreover, while component subspaces are interesting for interpreatbility studies, we found the semantic subspace approaches more effective in practice, at least, with our current naive targeting method.
+Nonetheless, while component subspaces are interesting for interpreatbility studies, we found the semantic subspace approaches more effective in practice, at least, with our current naive targeting method.
 Future work might put the light on more sofisticated identification techniques.
 Jailbreak efficiency will be discussed in the result section, and additional information on component identification can be found in Appendix @sec:analysis.

 #pagebreak()
 = Subspace rerouting <sec:ssr>
 #figure(
   box(scale(80%, ssr_schema), inset: -3em),
-  caption: [General SSR framework with three implementation strategies. *(P)* Probe-SSR: Uses linear classifiers trained to distinguish harmful/harmless representations to guide optimization toward acceptance subspaces. *(S)* Steering-SSR: Uses a specific direction in activation space as a target, optimizing inputs to naturally achieve effects similar to runtime interventions. *(A)* Attention-SSR: Uses a specific attention pattern as target subspace to redirect safety-critical heads' attention away from harmful content, exploiting the attention hijacking mechanism observed in successful jailbreaks.],
+  caption: [General SSR framework with three implementation strategies. *(P)* Probe-SSR: Uses linear classifiers trained to distinguish harmful/harmless representations to guide optimisation toward acceptance subspaces. *(S)* Steering-SSR: Uses a specific direction in activation space as a target, optimising inputs to naturally achieve effects similar to runtime interventions. *(A)* Attention-SSR: Uses a specific attention pattern as target subspace to redirect safety-critical heads' attention away from harmful content, exploiting the attention hijacking mechanism observed in successful jailbreaks.],
   gap: 0.0em,
 )

-== General SSR algorithm
+== General SSR algorithm <sec:ssr-formulation>
 The Subspace Rerouting (SSR) algorithm is designed as a general approach for crafting adversarial perturbations that reroute model activations toward targeted subspaces.
-Let $x$ be the initial input comprising the fixed part $xf$, and the part to be optimized $xs$.
-Given a set of intervention layers $l_1, dots, l_K$, their corresponding activation spaces $cal(E)_1, dots, cal(E)_K$, targeted subspaces $E_1 subset cal(E)_1, dots, E_K subset cal(E)_K$, and the extracted activations during a forward pass on $x$: $e_1 in cal(E)_1, dots, e_K in cal(E)_K$, the objective of SSR is to minimize:
+Let $x$ be the initial input comprising the fixed part $xf$, and the part to be optimised $xs$.
+Given a set of intervention layers $l_1, dots, l_K$, their corresponding activation spaces $cal(E)_1, dots, cal(E)_K$, targeted subspaces $E_1 subset cal(E)_1, dots, E_K subset cal(E)_K$, and the extracted activations during a forward pass on $x$: $e_1 in cal(E)_1, dots, e_K in cal(E)_K$, the objective of SSR is to minimise:

 $
   cal(L) (xs) = sum_k alpha_k d_k (e_k, E_k)